mattrussi/gitlab-com-runbooks/docs/customers/README.md

 (only superusers have access to the DB.
 We are improving this soon)

 ### Staging
-The staging node is an Azure virtual machine running in the `East US 2` zone.
+The staging node is a GCP machine.
-It can be connected to via SSH directly as `customers.stg.gitlab.com`.
+It can be connected to via SSH using the [configuration stated in the CustomersDot repository](https://gitlab.com/gitlab-org/customers-gitlab-com/-/blob/staging/doc/testing/staging.md#ssh-config).

 ### Change Management
-Chef is used to manage both the staging and production virtual machines.
-Chef is also used to deploy the latest code to staging and production.
+Chef is used to manage the production virtual machine.
+Chef is also used to deploy the latest code to production.

+[Ansible](https://gitlab.com/gitlab-com/gl-infra/customersdot-ansible-poc/) is used to deploy the latest code to staging.

 #### Chef
 [cookbook-customers-gitlab-com](https://gitlab.com/gitlab-cookbooks/cookbook-customers-gitlab-com)
 is the Chef cookbook that configures the production and staging virtual machines and deploys the staging and production builds of the application.

-The staging Chef environment is `stg` and the production Chef environment is `_default`.
+The old staging Chef environment is `stg` and the production Chef environment is `_default`.
 Like our other Chef promotion workflows, the [`stg` Chef environment](https://ops.gitlab.net/gitlab-cookbooks/chef-repo/-/blob/master/environments/stg.json) is used to pin versions of recipes.
 Since the `_default` Chef environment